DogeTheBeast/College_notes/CHEM 154/Unit 8/Entropy.md

 # Entropy

-Entropy is the measure of the disordering to a system
+Entropy is the measure of how disorder a system is.
+For example, heat allows follows towards the surroundings from a coffee cup because as the entropy is higher when the heat is more disper

 $${\LARGE dS = \frac{dq_{rev}{T}}$$